 Adaptive structures have been part of the research portfolio of the ILEK for more than two decades.
 Thanks to a number of internationally successful projects, such as the so-called Stuttgarter Träger from 2001 or the Stuttgart SmartShell from 2014 through to the Collaborative Research Center 1244 "Adaptive Skins and Structures for the Built Environment of Tomorrow", the ILEK is one of the world's leading research institutions for adaptive constructions.

-Due to a growing world population and a related increase in resource consumption, the construction industry, which is one of the main consumers of resources, can no longer avoid its social responsibility.
+Due to a growing world population and a corresponding increase in resource consumption, the construction industry, which is one of the principal consumer of resources, can no longer avoid its social responsibility.

-Research subjects at the ILEK are e.g. adaptive load-bearing structures in high-rise buildings, adaptive shells or adaptive slabs.
-These topics are investigated within the SFB 1244 and in interdisciplinary cooperation with other institutes.
+The broad range of research subjects at the ILEK include among others, adaptive load-bearing structures in high-rise buildings, adaptive shells or adaptive slabs.
+These topics are investigated within the SFB 1244 and in interdisciplinary cooperations with other institutes.
 How and in which number the different actuators are integrated into the supporting structures is an important research aspect.
-While for beam structures mainly linear actuators are used, which are either placed in series or parallel to the supporting structure, also hydraulically activated hollow bodies can be implemented in concrete components and thus reduce undesired deformations, stresses and vibrations.
-Research is done with numerical simulations as well as with experiments.
+While for beam structures mainly linear actuators are used, which are either placed in series or parallel to the supporting structure, hydraulically activated hollow bodies can be implemented in concrete components and thus reduce undesired deformations, stresses and vibrations.
+The research is done with numerical simulations as well as with experiments.
 Functional models and demonstrators are built and tested in different scales.
 From laboratory scale to 1:1 scale, they verify the theoretical research results and provide proof of resource savings.

 Collaborative Research Centre 1244: Adaptive skins and structures for the built environment of tomorrow